stringiest/CV/README.md

 | **[Petential](https://github.com/horthbynorthwest/petential)**            | A webapp to track your pet's needs. | React, Django |
 | **[zuckerBook](https://github.com/stringiest/zuckerBook)** | A webapp clone of Facebook | Ruby on Rails              |

+## Skills

+#### Problem Solving & Analytical Reasoning

+I have always enjoyed solving problems, both in a personal and professional setting.
+In my role as Personal Tax Senior I looked for many ways to improve aspects of the job.

+- Configured and introduced a workflow system for the Personal Tax Team, to replace the shared spreadsheet which had previously been used and save time
+- Researched a portal system for use by the team, demonstrated it to senior management and tested it with a sample of clients.
+This would replace the previous system of password-protecting each document before emailing, improving security and company image.

+#### Data Design

+In my previous roles I have often been the 'go to' person for creating reports, having understood instinctively how the various tables fit together.
+At Makers I have enjoyed being able to develop this skill, by designing the databases myself.

+- Designed the database structure for our Airbnb clone, Makers BNB, in week 5 of Makers
+- I built a gift list app using Ruby on Rails and PostgreSQL

+## Education

+#### Makers Academy (October 2020 to January 2021)

+- OOP, TDD, MVC, DDD
+- Ruby, JavaScript, Python
+- Ruby on Rails, React, Django
+- RSpec, Jasmine
+- PostgreSQL

+#### Professional qualification (March 2013 - July 2017)

+- ACA part-qualified - all modules completed, with all first-time passes bar one.

+#### University of Leicester (September 1997 - July 2000)

+- BSc Mathematics (Hons)

+#### Rosebery School (September 1991 - July 1997)

+A levels: Mathematics (B), French (C), General Studies (C), Economics (E) Nine GCSEs: 1A\*, 2As, 4Bs and 2Cs (including Maths A\*, English B)

 ## Experience

 **Arram Berlyn Gardner** (August 2018 to August 2020)